-My next door neighbor and I share a common backyard chain link fence.
-I paid for it more than 10 years ago, before he moved in.
-He repeatedly places wet rugs, towels, etc., across the top rail of the fence.
+Fence issues are a common source of strife between next-door neighbor.
+Let's say, for example, that you and your neighbor share a common backyard chain link fence.
+You paid for it more than ten years ago, before he moved in.
+He repeatedly places wet rugs, towels, and so forth across the top rail of the fence.
 It is beginning to rust in those areas.

-If your neighbor is using the fence -- that is, if his property is also enclosed by it -- both of you are responsible for taking care of it.
+If your neighbor is using the fence—that is, if his property is also enclosed by it—both of you are responsible for taking care of it.
 He cannot cause it to rust without paying up at least a share of the damage.
 If the fence belongs totally to you, your neighbor is in even deeper trouble.
-He single-handedly is ruining your property.
+He is single-handedly ruining your property

 Then make an honest stab at computing the costs of the damages.
 Perhaps a paint job with a no-rust compound would do the trick.
 With your damages computation in hand, approach your neighbor again and explain that as a co-owner of the fence he is responsible for sharing the cost of maintenance and repair.